 Sadly, some Child Protective Service (CPS) workers take advantage of their tremendous influence and make decisions that can drastically alter the lives of children.
 It is essential to bear in mind the great significance CPS agents have when it comes to protecting your kid’s future.

-Reports of CPS workers taking children away from homes without a valid reason are not uncommon; in some instances, they have even put kids into foster care situations where they were mistreated.
+Reports of CPS workers taking children away from homes without a valid reasons to call cps are not uncommon; in some instances, they have even put kids into foster care situations where they were mistreated.

 Furthermore, there have been cases of CPS agents overlooking allegations of abuse despite being made aware.
 This happened with one worker who was fired after reports surfaced that she had neglected to act on notices for years!
 The bottom line is: the system has its shortcomings and if you’re considering calling the CPS please bear this in mind before doing so.